-Next, scan the Character to Trigger Delay bar code, then the 2-digit hex value for the ASCII character that will trigger the delay ASCII Conversion Chart (Code Page 1252), beginning on page A-3.
+Next, scan the Character to Trigger Delay bar code, then the 2-digit hex value for a printable character to trigger the delay (see Lower ASCII Reference Table on page A-4).

 To remove this delay, scan the Delay Length bar code, and set the number of delays to 0.
 Scan the Save bar code using the Programming Chart inside the back cover of this manual.